RubikonDevelopment/rubikon/README.md

 ## Setup
 1. clone the repo
-2. then do ./gradle build
+2. then do ./gradlew build
-3. after that./gradle runClient
+3. after that ./gradlew runClient

 ## License